ldkuba/GameOffTemp/Assets/Scenes/CreatingLevels.md

 Drag and drop `Assets/Prefabs/UI/PauseMenu` and `Assets/Prefabs/UI/CoinCounter` onto the Canvas object

+## Step 5: Add Checkpoints
+Add `Assets/Prefabs/Checkpoints/CheckpointManager` to your scene.
+Drag and drop the Player GameObject into the `Player` field in the inspector.

+Add `Assets/Prefabs/Checkpoints/Checkpoint` objects to the scene under the CheckpointManager object.
+Position them in your scene.
+Then add them to the `Checkpoints` List in the `CheckpointManager` __IN ORDER__.
+A checkpoint will only be triggered if it has a higher index in the List then the current active checkpoint (we can change this behaviour easily, i just thought it would make sense)

 ## Important information
 Launch the game from the MainMenu scene.
 I know it's annoying.
-You an launch the game from your level but some things might crash.
+You can launch the game from your level but some things might crash.
 It shouldn't affect your local scripts in the level though, only the stuff that uses GameManager.Instance

 I will be adding more stuff here as we go.
-Most notably setting up the `CoinManager` and `CheckpointManager` once they're done
+Most notably setting up the `CoinManager` it's done